dfulmer/python-cli/README.md

 # Click package

 ## hello-world-click.py
-This is the simple example program from the Click documentation.
+Click stands for: This is the simple example program from the Click documentation.
 This basic script defines a new command, adds an option called 'count' with a default of 1 which is the number of times a greeting will be echoed, and adds another option 'name' which will become part of the greeting.
 There is a prompt for this second option to get the value of 'name' from the input. 'hello' is a function and is the command that will be executed.

 ```python hello-world-click.py```